Lawrence Wilkerson: Treatment of detainees in Iraq

-At a congressional hearing recorded on C-SPAN in June 2005, he gave his analysis of the Iraq war's motivation: "'I use the acronym OIL,' he said, 'O for oil, I for Israel and L for the logistical base necessary or deemed necessary by the so-called neocons – and it reeks through all their documents – the logistical base whereby the United States and Israel could dominate that area of the world.'"
-He said Israeli Prime Minister Ariel Sharon "has our president wrapped around his little finger" and that Bush has been "mesmerized" by Sharon.
+Iraq war intelligence community and Israel's warning against Iraq Invasion

+In an interview with Inter Press Service in 2007, Wilkerson said that Israeli officials warned the Bush Administration that the invasion of Iraq would destabilize the region.
+Wilkerson said, "The Israelis were telling us Iraq is not the enemy – Iran is the enemy."
+Wilkerson further recalled that the warnings against the invasion of Iraq were "pervasive" in Israeli communications with the Bush Administration.
+He went on further to explain that Israeli officials told the Bush Administration that they "should not be distracted by Iraq and Saddam Hussein."

 During an October 19, 2005 speech at the New America Foundation, Wilkerson criticized the intelligence community which compiled the Iraq War intelligence:

 Wilkerson did a full-length audio commentary for the documentary Why We Fight.
 This film won the Grand Jury Prize for Documentary at the 2005 Sundance Film Festival.

 In a 2006 interview, Wilkerson said that the speech Powell made before the United Nations on February 5, 2003—which laid out a case for war with Iraq—included falsehoods of which Powell had never been made aware.
 He said, "My participation in that presentation at the UN constitutes the lowest point in my professional life.
 I participated in a hoax on the American people, the international community and the United Nations Security Council."
 Wilkerson said in 2011 that his preparing of the presentation was "probably the biggest mistake of my life", he regrets it, and that he regrets not resigning over it.

 He stated in the 2006 interview that neither CIA Director George Tenet nor the CIA analysts that gave Powell information on mobile biological laboratories explained that there were disputes about the reliability of the informants who had supplied the information—information which was used in the speech.
 Wilkerson also agreed with the interviewer that Cheney's frequent trips to the CIA would have brought "undue influence" on the agency.
 When asked if Cheney was "the kind of guy who could lean on somebody" he responded, "Absolutely.
 And be just as quiet and taciturn about it as-- he-- as he leaned on 'em.
 As he leaned on the Congress recently-- in the-- torture issue."
 Wilkerson stood by his earlier description of Cheney and Rumsfeld as having formed a cabal to hijack the decision-making process: "I'm worried and I would rather have the discussion and debate in the process we've designed than I would a diktat from a dumb strongman...
 I'd prefer to see the squabble of democracy to the efficiency of dictators."